Skip to content

 The two puppy fear stages occur at key times of brain development when dogs are most sensitive to external stimuli.
 Although nearly all dogs go through fear periods, the way dogs behave during them varies based on a variety of factors, including their breed, personality and upbringing.

 Because the fear periods are a biological developmental stage, there is no way to prevent them.
-The good news is that scared puppies will eventually grow out of the fear periods, and when they do, they'll be more prepared to socialize with other dogs and with the humans in their lives.
+The good news is that scared puppies will eventually grow out of the "puppy scared of other dogs" periods, and when they do, they'll be more prepared to socialize with other dogs and with the humans in their lives.

 General Characteristics of Puppy Fear Periods